What can you expect as a real estate agent? 🤔

 Working unusual hours can be challenging, but it can also be rewarding for those dedicated to their careers.
 And while there are a lot of hours, they can be flexible.

 Benefits of a flexible work schedule

-If you’re a parent, for instance, you may find that even though you’re working 40 hours a week, you’re able to be more present for your children.
+For instance, if you’re a parent, you may find that even though you’re working 40 hours a week, you can be more present for your children.
 You will find that you can fit your hobbies into your schedule (such as hiking) without stress.
 A flexible work schedule also improves productivity because you can work when you feel at your best and can concentrate.

 While you may lose your weekends to showings, you don’t have to.
 The benefits of a flexible schedule outweigh the negatives for many people because you can choose when to work and for how long.